Daily Devotion for July 11, 2012

 The night that is gone to following night.

-In all the lands resounds the word,
+In every land [In all the land] resounds the word,

 never unperceived, ever understood.